 If you are reading this article it means that you have already worked on the platform and want to make your Bot more efficient in detecting your clients needs when talking to the Bot.

-If you don't know what a NLP Engine is or are unfamiliar with Intents please refer to Timothée's article right here.
+If you don't know what a NLP Engine is or are unfamiliar with Intents please refer to Timothée's article by clicking the button below:

 For starters here are a few basic principles 👩🏫